 The flooring thickness right for your needs will depend on the weights that you’re using.
 For lighter handheld weights, ¼ inch rubber will usually suffice.
 For most applications, though, we recommend an 8mm or 3/8 inch thickness.
 Half-inch rubber is best for weights over 100 pounds.

 Rubber Mats for Heavy WeightliftingWhen you’re using heavy weights – and possibly dropping them – you’ll need to invest in a rubber mat or flooring option that’s at least ¾ inches thick.
-Free weight mats come in thicknesses in excess of 1 inch, and you can use them with almost any type of weights.
+Free weight mats come in thicknesses in excess of 1 inch, and you can use them with almost any type of weight.
 These mats can be laid on top of existing flooring, adding extra durability to the areas where you need it most.

-Some people prefer to use horse stall mats underneath their lifting platforms, since these mats are thick and highly durable.
+Some people prefer to use horse stall mats underneath their lifting platforms since these mats are thick and highly durable.
 They’re also relatively inexpensive.
 While horse stall mats can absolutely be used for weightlifting, they tend to give off a stronger rubber odor than mats designed for indoor use.

 Specialty Weight Room Rubber TilesSpecialty weight room rubber tiles can create some of the best home gym floors.
 Conveniently sized, these interlocking tiles are easy to install, and they result in minimal waste for smaller home areas.

 If you’re looking for a tile with increased strength and durability, consider the Sundance Mats 2x2 Ft x ¾ Inch Interlocking Black tiles.
 These tiles are economically priced but are highly durable and suitable for weight rooms, gym floors, and more.
-They feature a pebble top surface texture for maximized traction, contributing to athlete safety.
+They feature a pebble-top surface texture for maximized traction, contributing to athlete safety.